bajpaianurag/MetallicGlass_Indentation_QuenchRate_FreeVolume/README.md

 This repository contains all input scripts, analysis tools, and dataset references used in the study:

-> **“Compositional complexity reduces free-volume sensitivity and serrated flow in metallic glasses”**
+> **“Compositional complexity buffers free-volume sensitivity and serrated flow in metallic glasses”**

 ## Overview